tough-dev-school/python-testing-homework/README.md

 ## What does this app do?

-This app surves one main purpose: show pictures and save your favoirutes ones.
+This app serves just one main purpose: showing pictures and saving your favoirutes ones.

 To do that we also have supporting features, like:
 - User registration and login / logout mechanics